BeyondAntares/UDEMY-Product-Management/README.md

 * profit becomes more a challenge of production/distribution efficiency than increased sales
 Note: Product termination is usually not the end of the business cycle, only the end of a single entrant within the larger scope of an ongoing business program.

+# Brand Management:
+Brand and product management is closely related
+Your product will affect your brand
+Your brand will affect your product.

+A brand is a product identity that differs from the competition.
+It is combination of emotional and intuitive aspects related to a product.
+They are about customer experience.
+Customers are forgiving of a strong brand.

+It is intangible but are a experience.
+It has tremendous value.
+Your customers own your brand.
+The benefits of a strong brand is focus.
+Apple provides the same product experiences across its ecosystem.

+Apple isn't in the business of computer products, but for creating incredibly designed products that is different from the status quo.
+* Be different
+* Be alert.
+* Be relevant.
+Brands are owned by the entire company and people using the product.
+Feedback provides instant feedback from your customer.
+Allows the company to take action when it needs to.